U.S. flag An official website of the United States government

 Background

 Dr. Qiang Shi obtained a Ph.D. in pharmacology from Zhejiang University (China).
 His Ph.D. dissertation was on mouse liver protein modifications in drug induced liver injury (DILI).
-He completed his postdoctoral training in DILI at FDA’s National Center for Toxicological Research (NCTR) between 2007 and 2010, when he was then converted to a visiting scientist.
-Dr. Shi received the "FDA Outstanding Junior Investigator Award" in 2011, the FDA "Outstanding Intercenter Scientific Collaboration Award (Group)" in 2011 and 2016, and the FDA “Group Recognition Award” in 2021.
+After completion of his postdoctoral training in DILI at FDA’s National Center for Toxicological Research (NCTR), he was converted to a visiting scientist and then a senior staff fellow.
+He received the "FDA Outstanding Junior Investigator Award" in 2011, the FDA "Outstanding Intercenter Scientific Collaboration Award (Group)" in 2011 and 2016, and the FDA “Group Recognition Award” in 2021.
+Dr. Shi’s organ-on-a-chip research was presented at the invitation-only event “American Possibilities: A White House Demo Day” hosted by the White House Office of Science and Technology Policy, in which President Biden toured the more than 40 demonstrations.

 Research Interests

 Dr. Shi’s main research focus is mechanisms and biomarkers for DILI.
-He has more than 15 years of experience in the culture of primary hepatocytes from multiple species with a mechanistic focus on drug-induced mitochondrial damage and metabolism-mediated hepatocyte injury.
+He has more than 20 years of experience in the culture of primary hepatocytes from multiple species with a mechanistic focus on drug-induced mitochondrial damage and metabolism-mediated hepatocyte injury.
 For biomarker studies, he uses in vitro systems and human clinical samples to explore novel translational DILI biomarkers, focusing on circulating micro-ribonucleic acids (microRNAs) in urine and blood.
-He has published more than 30 peer reviewed manuscripts on DILI.
-Dr. Shi’s most recent work involves the study of DILI induced by FDA-approved small-molecule kinase inhibitors and the use of liver-on-a-chip for liver adaptation in response to DILI.
+He has published more than 60 peer-reviewed articles and book chapters.
+Dr. Shi’s most recent work involves the study of DILI induced by FDA-approved small-molecule kinase inhibitors and antisense oligonucleotide drugs, and the evaluation of using commercial liver-on-a-chip models to predict DILI and food product-associated liver injury.
 Long-term research goals include:

 • Developing non-invasive translational biomarkers to predict DILI susceptibility, regeneration, and severity.